AbdellatifTensai/dotfiles/README.md

 `sudo apt install git`

+then clone this repository, i suggest to just leave it in your home direcotry

 then run root.sh as root to install a selection of some essential packages, you need to make it executable first so run

 `chmod +x root.sh`